 It is important to pay attention to their manners when responding.
 Are they reluctant to answer?
-Do they have passion about their responses?
+Do they have passion for their responses?
 These are many clues about the type of relationship you will have during your lease.
 Small hints whether they will be difficult and strict, or compassionate and understanding.

 Questions About Rent & Money

 - What payment methods will they accept for rent?

 - Will they prorate first month rent?
 Learn about the benefits here.